Milo1885/Tease-AI/README.md

 # Changelog - Patch 55.0.0

+WIP - SaveState overhaul.
+Added SaveState Class and replaced Suspend and Resume Session options in File menu with SaveProgramState() and LoadProgramState() subroutines.
+These are only saving and loading the variables declared in Form 1, they are not functional yet.
+I'll need to do more work to reset the chat, check timer states, determine whether video was playing and resume accordingly, etc.

+WIP - DataBinding Overhaul

+# Changelog - Patch 54.3.0

 Improved @If[] Command - @If[] can now use "And" and "Or" when making comparisons.
 For example:

      @If[Var_EdgeCount]>[10]And[#DommeMood]>[@DomMoodMax]Then(GotoLine)